faizansaghir/objectOrientedProgrammingAndDesignPatterns/Readme.md

     - If a class has empty method implementations
     - If a class has all the methods implemented, but some of them throw `UnsupportedOperationException` or something similar
     - Method implementation return null or default/dummy values.

+    *In the code examples, in good implementation of `EntityPersistenceService`, we only include those functionalities to be implemented which are relevant to any class that will implement the `EntityPersistenceService` interface.
+While in bad implementation of `EntityPersistenceService` we included `List<T> getByName(String name)` which is bot relevant to `OrderPersistenceService`, thus breaking functionality*